Welcome to the podcast of the Ludseaters for Friday, the 26th of September, 2025.

 I.e.

-How are we gonna destroy him?
+How are we going to destroy him?

-Christopher Steel.
+Christopher Steele.

 Talk about incompetence, by the way.

-Yeah, that worked, didn't they?
+Yeah, that worked, didn't it?

-Two to three times and uh and just a slight aside, but isn't crossfire hurricane such a boomer thing to call it anyway, that's of no real importance.
+And just a slight aside, but isn't crossfire hurricane such a boomer thing to call it?

-Make sure you think of like cross swords anyway, go.
+Makes you think of like cross-swords.

-And Obama going, Yes, love it.
+And Obama going, yes, love it.

-We're gonna take him down.
+We're going to take him down.

-Yeah, he was at the top of the FBI.
+He was at the top of the FBI.

 And if there isn't anything, make it up.